Kilian Bevis

-Bevis Kilian Zoé (born 13 February 1998) is a professional footballer who plays as an attacking midfielder for Radnički 1923 in the Serbian SuperLiga.
+Bevis Kilian Zoé (born 13 February 1998) is a professional footballer who plays as an attacking midfielder for Chinese Super League club Wuhan Three Towns.
 Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

-Born in Villepinte, France, he started his senior career in 2018 in Italy with Castelvetro.
-A year later, he joined FC Messina and played with them two seasons in the fourth Italian level.
-In summer 2021, he moved to Malta, where he joined Birkirkara F.C., and a year later, his good performances earned him a move to Valletta F.C.
-In summer 2023, after successful trials, he joined Serbian side FK Radnički 1923.
+Born in Villepinte, France, Bevis started his senior career in 2018 in Italy with Castelvetro.
+A year later, he joined Messina and played with them two seasons in the fourth Italian level.
+In summer 2021, he moved to Malta, where he joined Birkirkara, and a year later, his good performances earned him a move to Valletta.
+In summer 2023, after successful trials, he joined Serbian side Radnički 1923.

+On 2 February 2026, Bevis joined Chinese Super League club Wuhan Three Towns.

 International career

-In 2023 he decided to play for Guadeloupe national football team and made his debut that year.
+In 2023, Bevis decided to play for Guadeloupe national team.
+He made his debut on 7 September that year in a 2–1 win over Saint Kitts & Nevis.